DeutschNederlands

 View the collection of Paulo Vik Falcon

-producer Villeroy & Boch
+Producer: Villeroy & Boch

 II

-height 22.0 cm (appx.
+Height (excl. lid): 22.0 cm (appx.
 8.6 inches.)

 3 possibly similar items in our database